TERREMEMBER/znbase/docs/content/stable/deploy/public-clouds/gcp/gcp-deployment-manager.md

     $ gcloud deployment-manager deployments describe <your-deployment-name>
     ```

-    In the output, you will get the YugabyteDB admin URL, JDBC URL, YSQL, YCQL and YEDIS connection string.
-You can use YugabyteDB admin URL to access admin portal.
+    In the output, you will get the ZNbaseDB admin URL, JDBC URL, YSQL, YCQL and YEDIS connection string.
+You can use ZNbaseDB admin URL to access admin portal.